jesperkha/FigureSlice/README.md

 ## **How to use**

-The website has clear and consice instructions when it comes to actually using the editor.
+The website has clear and concise instructions when it comes to actually using the editor.
 If something is unclear or you find a bug that is not listed below, please feel free to create an issue.

 <br>